Title

 Presidential Decree No. 1344 grants the National Housing Authority exclusive jurisdiction over cases involving unsound real estate practices, and empowers them to issue a writ of execution to enforce their decisions, which can only be appealed to the President of the Philippines.

-• Appeals from the NHA decisions may only be taken to the President of the Philippines.
+• Section 2 provides that the decision is appealable only to the President of the Philippines.

-• Proof of appeal must be furnished to the NHA.
+• Section 2 requires that proof of the appeal be furnished to the National Housing Authority.

-• The writ of execution is enforceable in accordance with the Rules of Court of the Philippines.
+• Section 3 states that the writ of execution is enforceable in accordance with the provisions of the rules of Court of the Philippines.

 Analyze Cases Smarter, Faster